owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 What Is A Computation Graph?
 -------------------------------------------------

 As a functional programmer, it is basic knowledge that a function takes an input then produces an output.
-The input of a function can be the output of another function which creates dependency.
-If we view a function as a node and its input and output as incoming and outgoing links respectively, as the computation continues, these functions are chained together to form a directed acyclic graph (DAG).
+The input of a function can be the output of another function which then creates dependency.
+If we view a function as one node in a graph, and its input and output as incoming and outgoing links respectively, as the computation continues, these functions are chained together to form a directed acyclic graph (DAG).
 Such a DAG is often referred to as a computation graph.

-Here is an example for calculating ``sin (x * y)``.
+Here is an example graph for calculating function ``sin (x * y)``.

 .. figure:: ../figure/plot_cgraph_01.png